 Diagnosing any form of mesothelioma is challenging because the symptoms are similar to many other health problems.
 Diagnosis starts with a review of your medical history, including possible asbestos exposure.

 Next, a complete physical must be performed, which includes X-rays of the abdomen and chest.
 A CT scan or MRI also is helpful for diagnosis.
-A biopsy may be ordered if anything unusual is seen on imaging tests.
+A mesothelioma biopsy may be ordered if anything unusual is seen on imaging tests.
 In a biopsy, the surgeon removes a small amount of abdominal tissue to be examined by a microscope by a pathologist.

 Treatment Options for Abdominal Mesothelioma